erm

 Re-sits

 Barring a serious personal issue that affects your studies, there is no reason why you should fail core ERM.
-If you attend class, participate actively, solve the weekly problem sets, and get help at the drop-in surgeries as needed, you will develop all of the skills needed to complete the course assignments to the appropriate standard.
+If you attend class, participate actively, solve the problem sets, and get help at the drop-in surgeries as needed, you will develop all of the skills needed to complete the course assignments to the appropriate standard.
 If for some reason you do fail core ERM, you will be given an opportunity to complete a re-sit assignment that is due in early September.
-The summer re-sit assignment will be different from the original course assignments and, as it will not include any problem set questions, you may well find it more challenging.
+The summer re-sit assignment will include different problem set questions, ones that we did not work on together in class.
+As such, you will likely find them substantially more challenging and time-consuming to complete than the original assignment.
 Working on a re-sit assignment is certain to spoil your summer, so take my advice and do what’s necessary to pass the first time around.

 Problem Sets

-There will be a problem set for each of weeks 1–7 of TT.
-Your final assessment will feature three questions taken verbatim from these problem sets.
-In light of the rocky start we’ve gotten this term thanks to the microeconomics exam fiasco, I have released sample solutions to the problem set questions from Weeks #1 and #2.
-I will not release solutions to the other problem set questions.
-You are allowed, and indeed encouraged, to discuss these questions with your classmates and GTAs, although you are not allowed to submit code or results directly copied from another student as part of your final assessment.
+There will be a problem set for each class meeting in weeks 1–7 of TT.
+Together, these will form Part A of your course assessment as described above.
+We will work on these together during lectures, so it is in your best interest to attend.
+I will not release solutions to the problem set questions.
+You are allowed, and indeed encouraged, to discuss these questions with your classmates and GTAs, although you are not allowed to submit code or results copied from another student as part of your final assessment.

 Mini-project FAQs